Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing all the groups the currernt user is part of
+changing the owner of the file hello to the user bett